maelys-mcardle/adventure/documentation/6_entityconfig.md

         value: .revert
 ```

-...but so too would have this:
+So too would have this:

 ```yaml